0xPolygonMiden/compiler/sdk/sdk/MIGRATION.md

 ### Keep one `#[note]` struct in each crate

-A crate can now contain only one `#[note]` struct.
+There can now be only one `#[note]` struct per linked artifact.
 Two note structs compiled before this change.
 Now the linker rejects the second struct because both structs define the `__MIDEN_NOTE_STORAGE_SCHEMA_UNIQUENESS_GUARD` symbol.
+The guard covers the whole link, so a note crate cannot depend on another note crate either.

 Keep one note struct in the current crate.
-Move each extra note struct and its implementation into a separate note crate.
+Move each extra note struct and its implementation into a separate note crate, and do not depend on that crate from a note crate.

 ### Rewrite tuple-note and `Vec` storage layouts